sundowndev/leafeon/README.md

 - #### `router.run([callback: function])`

   - Run the router with registered routes.
-Optionnaly, register a middleware that will be executed after every routes callback.
+Optionally, register a middleware that will be executed after every routes callback.

 ## Installation (npm)